-- Hermetically sealed - plastic encased cell modules resist dust and moisture
+- Encapsulated - epoxy encased cell modules resist dust and moisture

-- Flexible - the master control unit can work with almost any charger.
+- Flexible - the BCUs work with almost any charger.

-- Reliable - analog electronic cell modules, no computers in high EMI environment.
-We have systems working for 5+ years already.
+- Analogue - Reliable analogue electronic cell modules, no microcontrollers in high a EMI environment.

-- Standalone - The EV Power BMS can be powered from the battery it protects.
+- Standalone - The EV Power BMS cell modules and BCU can be powered from the battery it protects.
 Most other BMSs require external 12V input for their power, adding more complication and unreliability.

 - Easy Cell Status indication - LED indicators on each cell.

-- Developed, patented, refined and manufactured in Australia since 2007.
-We innovate...
+- Invented and manufactured in Australia since 2007.